National Procurement Institute (NPI)

-The Outstanding Agency Accreditation Achievement (OA4) by the National Institute for Public Procurement recognizes agencies that lead the public procurement profession through the implementation of best practice and commitment to professional excellences.
+The Outstanding Agency Accreditation Achievement (OA4) by the National Institute for Public Procurement recognizes agencies that lead the public procurement profession through the implementation of best practices and commitment to professional excellence.
 The program is founded on a self-evaluation process using the NIGP Agency Accreditation Criteria Form.
 The criteria form requires agencies to demonstrate through evidential proof that the required best practices have been implemented and are being performed.
 The criteria is made up of 130 questions and broken into 11 categories ranging from mission and strategies, organization, authority and responsibility, cooperative procurement, planning and scheduling, standards and specifications, professional development, best practices, audit and evaluation, and technology.
 The Town received credit for 102 out of the 130 questions with a minimum requirement of 100 to qualify for accreditation.

 All submissions are reviewed by NIGP staff as well as an accreditation panel made up of nation-wide seasoned procurement professionals.
 Agencies assessed against these standards and successfully accredited elevate the standard of practice for the procurement profession and realize greater agency credibility and recognition.
 Agencies meeting the minimum requirements are OA4-accredited for three years.

-The Town of Davie is one of two local government agencies in Broward County area, one of ten in the tri-county area and eighteen total in the state to achieve this recognition.
+The Town of Davie is one of two local government agencies in the Broward County area, one of ten in the tri-county area and eighteen total in the state to achieve this recognition.

 The process is very valuable and helps us to improve our policies and processes.
 Furthermore, this award demonstrates to our internal customers, administration, Councilmembers and residents that we are conducting business with their tax dollars in a manner that is consistent with Best Practices.
-In our roles we are always the “behind the scenes” helping make things happen.
-This recognition is important to us a profession and we will keep moving towards other goals such as department certification through the UPPC and the AEP Award.
+In our roles, we are always the “behind the scenes” helping make things happen.
+This recognition is important to us as a profession and we will keep moving towards other goals such as department certification through the UPPC and the AEP Award.